-Our approach is different in that we emphasise the analysis of policy effects on long-term labour equilibrium by focusing on the single dynamic labour equation only.
-We hypothesise that the various policy measures do have an impact on long-term labour demand.
-Furthermore, as the impact on agricultural employment may vary substantially among policy measures and may even be of opposite sign (section 3.2), we argue that it is necessary to analyse their influence simultaneously.
+Our approach is to analyse policy effects on long-term labour equilibrium by focusing on a single dynamic labour equation.
+As the impact on agricultural employment may vary substantially among policy measures and may even be of opposite sign, we argue that it is necessary to analyse their influence simultaneously.
 Several of the policy measures are not directly paid to agricultural firms, in particular, processing and marketing as well as rural development funds.
 However, annual payment streams disaggregated by measures are available at the regional (Landkreis) level.
-We therefore conduct the analysis at this level and assume that the theoretical model of section 3.1 applies to a regionally representative farm.
+We therefore conduct the analysis at this level and assume that the model applies to a regionally representative farm.
 As we linearise the model below, it can be regarded as a consistent aggregation of individual farms.